hl7-eu/laboratory/input/pagecontent/design-choice.md

 The team agreed to adopt the **document representation for the Laboratory Report**.
 This in fact:
-* preserve the existing document-based paradigm, enabling for the REST one
+* preserves the existingdocument-based paradigm, enabling for the REST one
-* help the transition from the CDA-based solutions, by facilitating the reuse of the existing exchange infrastructures and of the on-development mapping artifacts used for the CDA to FHIR transformation
+* helps with the transition from the CDA-based solutions, by facilitating the reuse of the existing exchange infrastructures and of the on-development mapping artifacts used for the CDA to FHIR transformation

 #### Support for DiagnoticReport